tobek/headsoak/notes.md

         - ugh example maybe with two tags "has more than 3" and "has less than 4" or something where they keep changing each other
         - "untagged" is a great example - it'll add, then remove, then add...
 - wrap all firebase calls with something that has a default CB with message for failure, logs the error upstream, etc.
+- exclude (with either - or NOT) search keywords or tags
+    - when preceded with -/NOT, tag autocomplete prepends each autosuggestion with grayed out "exclude"

 ##### bits and bugs